EnssatPhotonicsProjects/Dissolved-oxygen-sensor/README.md

   <img src="images/Block_diagram.jpg" alt="Block diagram" width="400"/>
 </p>

 The Arduino DUE coordinates the entire system.
 To ensure speed and accuracy, the microcontroller uses synchronous detection.
-It drives a blue LED (435 nm, filtered by a blue filter) for excitation and detects the resulting fluorescence at 635 nm using a photodiode (isolated by a red filter).
+It drives a blue LED (435 nm) for excitation and detects the resulting fluorescence at 635 nm using a photodiode (isolated by a red filter).
 A temperature sensor is installed for measurements.
 Finally, the data is displayed on the OLED screen and saved to the MicroSD card.

 ## Components